MA in Journalism and Digital Content Creation

-Practical assignments: Since the course began we have made strong connections with industry, including the Irish Examiner, RTE, RedFM, the Irish Independent and Newstalk.
-Each year Journalism students invite industry leaders to a media seminar exploring the current trends in Journalism.
+Practical assignments: Since the programme began we have made strong connections with industry, including the Irish Examiner, RTE, RedFM, the Irish Independent and Newstalk.
+Each year Journalism students invite industry leaders to a media seminar exploring the current trends in media.

-Read some testimonials from our recent graduates and from industry experts on the MA in Journalism and New Media here
+Read some testimonials from graduates and from industry experts here

 The programme runs over a twelve-month period, divided into three semesters.
-The taught element runs over a nine-month period, divided into two equal semesters, and is followed by one research-based semester during which students complete a report and a major project on some aspect of contemporary journalism.
+The taught element runs over a nine-month period, divided into two equal semesters, and is followed by one research-based semester during which students complete their documentary and Mentorship Programme.

 All modules are 5 credits (ECTS) unless otherwise noted.
-The elective modules afford the learner the opportunity to broaden his/her skills set in other disciplines such as Studio Technology, Business and Entrepreneurship.
+The elective modules afford the learner the opportunity to broaden his/her skills set in other disciplines such as Studio Technology, Events Management and Business and Entrepreneurship.

 For detailed module information please click here.